dirkraft/ash/README.md

 ### Development ###

-Get any dependencies.
+Get any dependencies via a make target.

-    go get
+    make develop

 To run commands in development, just replace `ash` with `go run main.go`